by Texas Homesteader ~

 Prepare Canning Supplies First

-I’d also placed my flat canning lids into super-hot water to soften the seals to prepare them for canning.
-The water-bath canner was filled with water and placed on a back burner to begin heating up so all would be ready when it was time to can my jelly.
+I’d also placed my flat canning lids into super-hot (not boiling) water to soften the seals to prepare them for canning.
+And the water-bath canner was filled with water and placed on a back burner to begin heating up.
+Perfect, all will be ready when it’s time to can my clover-blossom jelly.

 Making Clover-Blossom Jelly